Putbus: History

 In 1889 Putbus was given a railway link from Bergen.
 In 1895 the first section of the narrow gauge light railway, Rasender Roland, to Binz was completed.

 In 1823 Putbus was given town rights for trade and business; it was not granted full rights however until 2 July 1960.

 In 1962 the former Putbus Palace (Schloss Putbus) was destroyed by the East German communist régime, which considered it a symbol of Prussian imperialism.
 However, its orangery and stables survive in the park.

 In 1818 Putbus became part of the county of Vorpommern-Rügen (for a time known as Kreis Rügen).
 From 1952 to 1955 the county was divided and Putbus was the centre of the county of Putbus.
 From 1952 to 1990 Putbus belonged to the district (Bezirk) of Rostock and, after that, to the state of Mecklenburg-Vorpommern.

 After the political Wende in 1991 the historic town centre with its Circus, market place (Marktplatz) and town hall, orangery and royal stables, now a theatre, were thoroughly renovated as part of the urban development and heritage conservation projects in the town.
 Today, Putbus presents an unusual, uniform white appearance.

 In 2010, the Upside-Down House (Haus-Kopf-über) was erected on the road to Lauterbach as a tourist attraction.

 The town is also notable for the small theatre and the Crown Prince's residence (now a tourist office and museum).
 The town is connected to the rest of Rügen by the narrow gauge steam railway known as Rasender Roland and by good roads and cycle tracks.

+Climate

+Putbus has an oceanic climate (Köppen: Cfb; Trewartha: Dolk).
+Putbus is located at the southeastern tip of the island of Rügen, close to the Baltic Sea coast, and has a distinct maritime nature relative to the German inland, the average temperature in all months is above 1 C, and the summer is much cooler than inland areas.

+The Putbus weather station has recorded the following extreme values: